Irreducible modules for the degenerate double affine Hecke algebra of type $A$ as submodules of Verma modules: Irreducible modules which can be realised as submodules of Verma modules, case

 \subsection{The map $F:M_{\chi_D} \to M_{\w^{-1}\chi_D}$ factors through $L_D$}

 To prove that the homomorphism $F$ constructed in the last section as a map between Verma modules induces an inclusion of the irreducible module $L_D$ into the Verma module $M_{\w^{-1}\chi_D}$, we have to show that it is zero on the kernel of the quotient map $Q:M_{\chi_D}\to L_D$.
-By Lemma \ref{defss}, the kernel of $Q$ is generated as a $\H$-module by Let us study this set first, before proving that $F|_{\Ker Q}=0$.
+By Theorem \ref{defss}, the kernel of $Q$ is generated as an $\H$-module by Let us study this set first, before proving that $F|_{\Ker Q}=0$.